ahoffer/osgi/03-blueprint-lesson/README.md

 * Try to diagnose the error.
 Narrow it down.
 Restate the issue in your own words.

 #### This is what I did
 * This is what I did.
-Right after I said "Oh crud, what went wrong"
+Right after I said "Oh crud, what went wrong?"
 * Use the `headers` command we see this import is not satisfied:

       org.osgi.service.blueprint;version="[1.0.0,2.0.0)"